neotsn/spotter_status/README.md

 If new/updated HWOs are found:

 1. They are first processed to remove excess whitespace triggering false updates
-2. A MD5 hash is generated from the cleansed outlook body text
+2. A MD5 hash is generated from the cleansed Outlook body text
 3. A DB check is made for the hash and if none exists, the process continues
-4. The outlook is parsed for its printed timestamp, affected counties list, spotter activation statement
+4. The Outlook is parsed for its printed timestamp, affected counties list, spotter activation statement
 5. All the pieces are then saved to the database.
 6. For every spotter activation statement, a Direct Message is issued to the users requesting HWOs for that NWS Office location